klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-knowledge-go-air-part1.md

 4. Outline your justification to Go-Air management for an increase in ICT related costs associated with the introduction of a customer loyalty program?

+> Hint: Think of ICT related cost as an investment and include some intangible benefits in your answer

+  **Costs**

+  - There is a purchase and on-going running cost for the LMS platforms
+  - There are one-off integration costs

+  **Revenue**

+  There will be increased revenue streams as well as cost reductions in existing areas of the business.

   - Loyalty Program
     - Increase revenue via repeat customers because of lower prices or benefits that they receive.
     - Lock these customers away from competitors
   - FAQ and Support tools will build up the company a knowledge base so that staff (new and old) will be more efficient
+    - Reduction in customer service costs
   - Dashboards will reduce customer service enquires and empower our customers.
+    - Reduction in customer service costs

 5. Based on the information provided in the Go-Air scenario, describe what other advice you have for the Go-Air management for the 2019-2023 Strategic Plan regarding ICT systems?

+  > Please provide at least two ICT related examples in your answer.

   - LMS (Loyalty Management System)
     - Easy to lock in our existing customers to using Go-Air vs a competitor